-- (a) You may not bring legal action against us unless you have complied with all of the policy provisions. - (b) If you do take legal action against us, you must do so within 12 months of the date of denial of a claim.
+- (a) You may not bring legal action against us unless you have complied with all of the policy provisions. - (b) If you do take legal action against us, you must do so within 12 months of the date of the final notice of denial of a claim.
 Suit must be brought in accordance with the provisions of 7 U.S.C.
-1508(j). - (c) Your right to recover damages (compensatory, punitive, or other), attorney's fees, or other charges is limited or excluded by this contract or by Federal Regulations.
+1508(j).